egoist/vue-content-loader/README.md

 This is also how [ListLoader](./src/ListLoader.js) is created.

-You can also use the [online tool](http://danilowoz.com/create-content-loader/ to create shapes for your custom loader/
+You can also use the [online tool](http://danilowoz.com/create-content-loader/) to create shapes for your custom loader.

 ## API